-2. Press the lock button on the transmitter for 1 second.
+2. Press on the transmitter for 1 second.

 The parking light will flash once and the siren will chirp once to confirm that the VRS system is armed and will enter the trigger sequence next time a door is opened and then closed.

-to disarm VRS
+to disarm the VRS